Non-Discrimination and Affirmative Action Policy

 Alcoholic Beverages and Controlled Substances

 Normally, MxCC does not allow alcohol on campus.
-The consumption of alcoholic beverages on campus is generally prohibited; however the president has the authority, under her discretion, to permit alcoholic beverages for certain events with consideration to state law, federal law and Board policy and subject to the following conditions as appropriate:
+The consumption of alcoholic beverages on campus is generally prohibited; however the president has the authority, to permit alcoholic beverages for certain events with consideration to state law, federal law and Board policy and subject to the following conditions as appropriate:

 - when a dram shop act insurance has been purchased;